Skip to main content

 High pass rate.
 Not a forgiving exam.

-Aggregate FDHRC data places the first-attempt NDHCE pass rate at roughly eighty-three per cent across an annual cohort of approximately fifteen hundred to two thousand candidates.
-The headline number is reassuring, but it hides a sharper pattern: candidates who fail rarely fail on a single domain.
+First-attempt NDHCE pass rates are not publicly reported per-cycle by the FDHRC.
+Community estimates have landed near eighty-three per cent in recent years across an estimated annual cohort of fifteen hundred to two thousand candidates — treat external claims with caution.
+The more useful pattern, regardless of the headline number, is sharper: candidates who fail rarely fail on a single domain.
 They fail on three or four near-passing topics that compound — most often radiograph interpretation, pharmacology depth, and multifactorial case analysis.
 A study plan that lifts your weakest four topics is almost always more efficient than another global pass through familiar material.

 03 — What is tested

-The 2026 NDHCE blueprint, effective May 2026, reorganises the exam around eight competency domains aligned to the 2021 Entry-to-Practice Canadian Competencies.
-Assessment and Diagnosis (around eighteen per cent) and Implementation (around twenty-five per cent) carry roughly half of all items between them.
+The 2026 NDHCE blueprint, effective May 2026, reorganises the exam around the seven EPCCoDH Domains of Expertise (FDHRC, approved 2025-02-24).
+Clinical Therapy (around forty per cent) and Prevention/Education/Health Promotion (around twenty per cent) carry roughly sixty per cent of items between them.
 Lumen mirrors the published taxonomy directly — below is the live topic list driving every NDHCE practice item we generate.

 By weight on a typical paper: periodontal assessment plus AAP 2017 staging and grading (~20%), instrumentation (~15-18%), case analysis (~15-18%), radiographic interpretation (~12-15%), pharmacology and local anaesthesia (~10-12%), preventive interventions (~10-12%).